Mingyang-He/ELEC4630-Assignment-3/README.md

 1. Then Accept the Assignment invitation again to fetch the updated Assignment template.
    - [Assignment 3 invitation](https://classroom.github.com/a/bFnkoIfT)

+## I Deleted the Wrong Repository

+Fear not.
+This is easily fixed as i just found out.

+- Click on your user icon in the top right corner of GitHub
+- Select `Settings` from the drop down
+- Now click `Repositories` in the left menu
+- Click on `Deleted Repositories` and slect `Restore`

 ## Solution Code for Submission